Creating Hybrid Curriculum

 In 2019, our partner school, High School for Teaching & Professions (HSTP) wanted a modularized curriculum that would expose students to environmental justice (EJ) and introduce them to new sustainability initiatives.

-The students from the Green Club, AP Environmental Science, and Research for Science classes wanted a project they could complete before graduating.
+The students from the Green Club, AP Environmental Science, and Research for Science classes wanted to have input in their education.

-In the end, we created 4 EJ modules still used today, funded a school garden, and connected students to paid internship opportunities.
+In the end, we created 4 EJ modules that are able to be used in hybrid and in-person settings, funded a school garden, and connected students to paid internship opportunities.

-we believe: Listening to student wishes, as well as teacher and administrative input, is the key to creating learning environments where everyone thrives.
+we believe: Listening to student wishes, as well as teacher and administrative input, is the key to creating learning environments where everyone thrives (and it's working 3 years later!).

 Taught an introduction to activism and environmental justice, climate as it relates to public health, equitable land use and the effects of urban planning, and the global effects of environmental disasters.